 In case you haven't noticed, your cat is a grooming professional.
 Cats spend much of their time cleaning themselves!
 However, if you have a longhaired cat or an older cat, they may need a little help with grooming.
-You can groom any cat in your family, whether they need it or not.
-It is a good bonding experience and can help remove loose hair that would otherwise end up on your furniture and clothes.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.